Black Lives Matter: A Reading List for Young Adults

 2013 by John LewisGet this item

 This vivid graphic novel chronicles the story of Georgia Congressman John Lewis' political awakening as a young man, through his participation and leadership in the Civil Rights Movement.
-The book highlights the nonviolent processes that directed the public eye to the injustices faced by the black community and drove social change through the eyes of a true American hero.
-The first two books of the planned trilogy are already on the shelves-- look out for the final volume soon.
+The book highlights the nonviolent processes that directed the public eye to the injustices faced by the Black community and drove social change through the eyes of a true American hero.
+It's the first book in a trilogy.

 2011 by Thomas A JacobsGet this item